Dyalog/OSS-Projects/README.md

 ```
 - Name of the project:
-- Estimated workload for you: 90 hours/ 175 hours /350 hours
+- Estimated workload for you: 90 hours / 175 hours / 350 hours
 - Estimated difficulty for you: easy/medium/hard
 - Project URL
 - Potential mentors/maintainers that would be relevant to talk to :